Property Division Attorneys in Melrose, MA

 Going through the multiple aspects of divorce can be extremely stressful and, at times, almost unbearable.
-One of the aspects that may have to be settled in the divorce is the division of property between the two spouses.
+One of the aspects that may have to be settled in the divorce is the division of property between the two spouses, a process that often leads to contention.

 Massachusetts chooses to follow an equitable division approach when attempting to determine to whom money and other property should be distributed following a divorce if the two parties cannot decide on their own.
-The long-range goal of this type of consideration is to create a fair and equitable distribution by taking into account a number of factors in terms of the income and long-term financial prospects of both parties.
+The long-range goal of this type of consideration is to create a fair and equitable distribution by taking into account a number of factors, such as the income and long-term financial prospects of both parties.

 In the past, gender and who was determined to be at fault were top considerations in the division of property.
-However, this is not the case in today’s times.
-The focus is now on attempting to maintain the standard of living that each party enjoyed during their marriage to one another.
+However, this is not the case today.
+The focus is now on attempting to maintain the standard of living that each party enjoyed during their marriage.

-In cases where there is a considerable amount of financial resources and property, and one spouse was highly dependent upon the other for financial support, there is a greater chance that there will be financial support that results from the divorce.
+In cases where there is a considerable amount of financial resources and property, and one spouse is highly dependent upon the other for financial support, there is a greater chance that there will be financial support, such as alimony payments, that results from the divorce.

 It is highly recommended that you obtain a lawyer who is qualified to handle property division cases.
-Not all divorce attorneys have the necessary skill and knowledge to negotiate a settlement that will be in your best long-term interest.
+Not all divorce attorneys have the necessary skills and knowledge to negotiate a settlement that will be in your best long-term interest.
+Because Martino Law Group, LLC, attorneys have experience in family law issues, as well as real estate law, we have a unique skill set that can help lessen the impact of equitable division for you.

 What are Some of the Factors the Court Considers When Making a Decision About Property Division?